sgbaird/faith-family-science/_posts/2022-06-26-farmbot-spiritual-noise.md

 mind.
 As I mentioned in a previous post, I've been thinking about the idea of robotic gardening and shared the following thoughts during the lesson:

-- There's very little that I've put into practice or started experimenting with
+- There is very little that I've put into practice or started really experimenting with.
-- While I've enjoyed the idea of gardening automation, I believe that actually getting started will be even more rewarding than just thinking about it, and that's when it begins to have a more tangible impact on my life and the people I associate with
+- I enjoy the idea of gardening automation, but actually getting started will probably be even more rewarding
-- An excerpt from the Bible reads "be ye doers of the word, and not hearers only".
+- "be ye doers of the word, and not hearers only" ([James 1:22](https://www.churchofjesuschrist.org/study/scriptures/nt/james/1?lang=eng&id=22-25#p22))
-  Similar to the example of gardening automation, a deeper joy and fulfillment comes from putting into practice the teachings and doctrines of Jesus Christ
+- A deeper joy and fulfillment comes from putting into practice the teachings and doctrines of Jesus Christ

 If you've read [another post of mine](https://sgbaird.github.io/faith-family-science/2022/05/01/why-faith.html), it will